DailunCheng/EcommerceTracing/zipkinTracing/README.md

 #### Cujojs

 Cujojs help you add/modify header, request/response by calling wrap.
 If multiple wrap is needed, simply stack them together.
+To learn from examples, check [this](https://github.com/cujojs/rest/blob/master/docs/interceptors.md#module-rest/interceptor)

 (1) Wrap a general HTTP request with zipkin tracing info and the span name of the trace:
 Example: user register